vault27/Foundation/ospf.md

 ## Summarization

 - Disabled by default
-- Method 1: create many areas, mnay LSA-1 and LSA-2 inside area are transformed into s small amount of LSA-3
+- Method 1: create many areas, many LSA-1 and LSA-2 inside area are transformed into small amount of LSA-3
-- Method 2: sunnarize network prefixes on ABR or ASBR
+- Method 2: summarize network prefixes on ABR or ASBR
 - On ABR the lowest metric among summarized networks will be used.
 If new network with lower metric appears then it will be used instead
 - Metric on the ABR can be configured manually
 - Small routes are suppressed